Financial Institutions Security

 The Growing Cyber Threat Landscape

-Financial institutions are prime targets for cybercriminals due to the high stakes involved.
+Due to the high stakes involved, financial institutions are prime targets for cybercriminals.
 Recent incidents, such as the Bangladesh Bank heist, where hackers attempted to steal $1 billion via vulnerabilities in the SWIFT payment system, underscore the urgency of addressing systemic cyber risks.
 It’s no longer a question of “if” but “when” a major cyberattack could disrupt financial stability.

 The Imperative of Robust Security Protocols